RasGas

 RasGas Company Limited was a liquefied natural gas (LNG) producing company in Qatar.
-It was the second-biggest LNG producer in Qatar after Qatargas.
+It was the second-biggest LNG producer in Qatar after QatarEnergy LNG.
 RasGas operated seven LNG trains located in Ras Laffan Industrial City.
 It was merged with Qatargas on 1 January 2018.

 RasGas also operated helium plants which produce 25% of the world's helium, and make Qatar the second largest helium exporter.

 The chief executive officer of the company was Hamad Mubarak Al-Muhannadi.

 History

 Ras Laffan LNG, commonly known as RasGas, was the name of one of the two initial LNG projects in Qatar, which were founded in and together with the Ras Laffan Industrial Complex in the 1990s.
 The project was initiated by Qatargas together with its partner ExxonMobil, and later also included other foreign investors.
 The project started production in 1999.

 The company RasGas was then established in a joint stock company between QatarEnergy and ExxonMobil in 2001.
 It was set up as the operating company for the production facilities based in Ras Laffan Industrial City, Qatar.

 During the early 2000s, RasGas started operating additional LNG facilities (LNG trains) and signed several long-term sales agreements with South Korea, India and other countries.

 Train 6 came online in October 2009, and was inaugurated on 27 October 2009.
 Sheikh Hamad bin Khalifa Al-Thani, the Emir of Qatar, attended the ceremony.
 Train 7 started production in February 2010.
 Both trains produce 7.8 million tonnes of LNG per year and they among the largest LNG trains in the world.

 In 2007, RasGas started talks for a new gas project in order to meet continually growing local demand.
 In 2011, the company then closed a $10.5 billion financing deal for the Barzan Gas project, adding a gas production capacity of 1.4 bcf/day.
 Construction for the projects two trains began in 2011 and was expected to finish by late 2014 / early 2015.
 The project was then expected to come online in October 2016, but was further delayed because of technical challenges.

 In 2013, RasGas became the victim of a series of Cyberattacks, which together with attacks on Saudi Aramco and other companies, were attributed to Iran's "cybercorps".

 In 2016, RasGas celebrated its 10,000th LNG vessel loading at Ras Laffan Industrial City's port.

 Rasgas was merged with Qatargas on 1 January 2018.
 The merger had first been announced in 2016 and was implemented on time.